-Backwater valve installed in basement floor
+(Backwater valve installed in basement floor)

 Image courtesy of Square One Insurance Services

 Weeping tiles (also called foundation drains) collect groundwater or infiltrated rainwater from around the outside of homes and may directly connect to municipal sewer systems.
-Disconnecting weeping tiles from municipal sewers and installing a sump pump can help prevent infiltration flooding through foundation walls or the floor when municipal sewers surcharge during large storm events.
+Disconnecting weeping tiles from municipal sewers and installing a sump pump can help prevent infiltration flooding through foundation walls or the floor when municipal sewers surcharge during large storm event

 Sanitary and storm laterals are underground pipes that carry wastewater or drainage away from your property to the City sewer systems.
 Blocked or collapsed laterals can cause a sewer backup in your basement.